All Episodes

 Positively, or very little of it does.

-We're gonna I don't know, folks.
+I don't know, folks.

-It's uh it probably doesn't help that it's this regime in charge of it.
+It probably doesn't help that it's this regime in charge of it.

 Anyway, despite all of that, it's great to have you here.

-It always is, Rush Limbaugh, the EIB network, and the Limbaugh Institute for Advanced Conservative Studies, the telephone number if you want to be on the program, 800-282-288-2.
+Rush Limbaugh, the EIB Network, and the Limbaugh Institute for Advanced Conservative Studies.

-It's like uh yeah, first four sound bites are all about what happened on CBS this morning or extra last night about Oprah going to Selma.
+And amazingly, audio soundbites, the first one, two, three, four, like, yeah, first four soundbites are all about what happened on CBS this morning or extra last night about Oprah going to Selma and how Dr. King looking down from above would judge it, what he would think of it.

-And it's all made me think, you know, yesterday I said that there aren't enough people actually pronouncing the name Selma with enough soul.
+You know, yesterday I said that there aren't enough people actually pronouncing the name Selma with enough soul.

-Uh you have to say it with a lot of soul, a lot of sympathy, a lot of sadness.
+You have to say it with a lot of soul, a lot of sympathy, a lot of sadness.

-In the middle, you could be talking as normally as any when the word Selma comes up, you could be talking just like this, and you have to say the word and it comes film.
+When the word Selma comes up, you could be talking just like this, and you have to say the word, and it comes Selma.

 I've got a different idea for Oprah.

-And when I thought about it, probably make more sense for Oprah to pronounce it sell more.
+The more I thought about it, probably make more sense for Oprah to pronounce it sell more.

 I mean, they really thought this was going to smoke everything.

-And you add to that the fact that American sniper is cleaning up and they are livid.
+And you add to that the fact that American Sniper is cleaning up and they are livid.

 And of course, it's the other way around.